dionhaefner/veros-egu-2019/README.md

-# veros-egu-2019
+# Veros @ EGU 2019

-:ocean: Slides for my presentation on Veros at EGU 2019
+Slides for my presentation on Veros at EGU 2019